JagTheFriend/JagTheFriend/readme.md

 </h2>
 <ul>
   <li>
-    Do I prefer to code ?
+    Do I prefer to code?
         <i>Yes</i></li>
   <li>
-    Would I like to help you in a project ?
+    Would I like to help you in a project?
         <i>Yes</i>
   </li>
 </ul>